pulumi/workshops/cloudflare-pulumi/README.md

 - Develop Infrastructure as Code with Pulumi in TypeScript
 - Implement GitOps best practices

-Given the final solution uses GitHub Actions, the code resides a separate repository, [GitHub repo with the code](https://github.com/desteves/pulumi-cloudflare-workers-ai).
+Given the final solution uses GitHub Actions, the code resides in a separate repository, [GitHub repo with the code](https://github.com/desteves/pulumi-cloudflare-workers-ai).

 ## Outline